nats-io/nats.java/src/examples/java/io/nats/examples/README.md

 1. `benchmark` - benchmark that supports multiple threads
 1. `stan` - A larger example that implements a server that can respond on multiple subjects, and several clients that send requests on those various subjects.
 1. `stability` - a small producer and subscriber that run forever printing some status every so often.
 These are intended for long running tests without burning the CPU.
+1. `jsmulti` - a multi-faceted tool that allows you to do a variety of publishing and subscribing to both core NATS and JetStream subjects.
+Please see the [JsMultiTool README](jsmulti/README.md)

 ### Example Support
 1. `ExampleArgs.java` - Helper to manage command line arguments.